 About the Artist

-Jennifer received a 2010 GAP to purchase new equipment so that the artist may return to studio/set-based narrative photography.
-Zwick’s first project will be a triadic split-view set, inspired by the murals of Diego Rivera and 17th-19th century Rajasthan Indian art.
-Zwick will explore both these forms of artwork which feature multiple perspectives (flattened and forced) within a single frame allowing a scene to be viewed from several angles at once, both literally (in the case of the Indian art) and metaphorically (to flesh out the narrative).
+Jennifer received 2010 GAP Award funding to purchase new equipment so that the artist may return to studio/set-based narrative photography.
+Her first project will be a triadic split-view set, inspired by the murals of Diego Rivera and 17th-19th century Rajasthan Indian art.
+Jennifer will explore both these forms of artwork which feature multiple perspectives (flattened and forced) within a single frame allowing a scene to be viewed from several angles at once, both literally (in the case of the Indian art) and metaphorically (to flesh out the narrative).

 Information included above was provided by artist at the time of application.